nicholascarroll/md2org.js/FEATURES.md

 needing a configuration file.

-Tables of contents: `[Install](#install)` converts to `[[#install][Install]]`, which is valid Org but doesn't resolve — Org anchors must be declared as `CUSTOM_ID` properties rather than derived from heading text.
+Tables of contents: `[Install](#install)` converts to `[[#install][Install]]`, which is valid Org but doesn't resolve because Org anchors must be declared as `CUSTOM_ID` properties rather than derived from heading text.
+So the link is stripped, leaving just plain text `Install`.

 ---
 ## Bytes budget